SeimaSaki/KG_TextGenerator/kg-bert-multitasking/README_kgbert_multi-tasking.md

 ## Introduction

-Code for [BERT and PALs](https://arxiv.org/abs/1902.02671) using which we adapted multi-task learning for link and relation prediction;
 `modeling.py` contains the BERT model formulation and `run_bert_link_prediction_multi.py` and `run_bert_relation_prediction_multi.py` perform multi-task training on the GLUE benchmark and KG optimization.

 ## Requirements